-To get the shot, I parked my pickup truck on the side of the auto tour road with my camera and lens resting on a bean bag draped over the open window.
+To get the shot, I parked my pickup truck on the side of the auto tour road and positioned my camera and lens on a bean bag that I had draped over the open window.
 This setup allowed me to remain stationary and capture the bird’s movements without disturbing its natural habitat.

 • Location: Sequoyah National Wildlife Refuge (Oklahoma)